PDP-10/its/doc/networking.md

 Verify you have the TAP0 and BR0 interfaces and check you have internet access.

 Next configure SIMH
-Under your root folder for the project i.e. `/home/<user>/its` edit the SIMH configuration file `out/pdp10-ka/run` and configure the `IMP` interface as follows:
+Under your root folder for the project i.e. `/home/<user>/its` edit the SIMH configuration file `out/pdp10-ka/run` or `out/pdp10-kl/run` and configure the `IMP` interface as follows:
 ```
 set imp enabled ; enable SIMH network emulation
 set imp mac=e2:6c:84:1d:34:a3 ; if you are running multiple SIMH instances on the same host you might have to change the MAC address